MegamanXD/NetworkFullModel/README.md

 _ A change from the default native VLAN to a different one for better security

-_ Allocating all end devices to its VLAN
+_ Allocating all end devices to their respective VLAN

 _ Trunking